 First, pop sensation Olivia Rodrigo was seen swiping on a previously unannounced Glosser lip product in a Vogue Beauty Secrets video, immediately setting the beauty world aflame.
 Then, Glossier CEO Emily Weiss added fuel to the fire when she shared a clip of Rodrigo’s shoutout on Instagram.
 In the caption, Weiss teased that the brand’s “most exciting lip product ever” was on its way—and we’ve been eagerly refreshing the Glossier website ever since.

-KEY INGREDIENTS: Hyaluronic acid, meadowfoam seed oil, watermelon seed oil, jojoba seed oil.
+Active ingredients: Meadowfoam seed oil, watermelon seed oil, and jojoba seed oil

 Chinea Rodriguez, News Writer

 I’ll admit I was a little afraid of the sheer finish at first, when I’m not wearing glosses and lip oils, I tend to reach for opaque, matte lipsticks.
 "Sheer" and "buildable" are words I really only prefer to describe my foundation.
 However, Ultralip offered way more coverage and moisture than I was expecting.
 After thoroughly exfoliating my lips to prep, the shades I applied went on smoothly and were easy to build up.
 The results weren’t the opaque finish I usually go for, but the shades added a sheer color without looking blotchy and uneven.
 I was expecting Ember, a deep mauve shade to be my favorite, but it turns out Cachet, a walnut brown, took that spot.
 It was definitely my shade.
 Fête was the biggest surprise, I don't usually go for red shades but it had the most vibrant coverage out of all the shades I tried.
 I love that it wears and feels weightless like a lip balm too.